jbkunst/r-posts/28-chess-paths-viz/readme.md

 The data is ready!
 So we need now some `ggplot`, `geom_tile` for the board, the new `geom_curve` to represent the piece's path and some `jitter` to make this more artistic`.
-Let's start with the fi Bishop.
+Let's start with the f1 Bishop.

 ```r